xXBricksquadXx/node-starter/README.md

 ['webpack.config.js'] is configured to allow 'absolute imports.'
 This means that, for example in 'index.js,' you could do: `import api from "api";`, w/o worrying about `../` spit.

+Note that you may still see warnings about 'unsresolved imports' as 'ES Lint' is not able to tell that we have 'webpack' taking care of 'absolute' imports.
+To avoid this, see [here](https://github.com/manavm1990/node-starter/blob/e4db218aa836b68fccc0c052908b01e2d8e9c407/.eslintrc.js#L15)

 ## 🎶

 - For fonts, I set ['Victor Mono'](https://rubjo.github.io/victor-mono/) by default.
 You might also install: ['Inconsolata'](https://fonts.google.com/specimen/Inconsolata) or ['Source Code Pro'](https://fonts.google.com/specimen/Source+Code+Pro) - or completely change that in [.vscode/settings.json](/.vscode/settings.json), _if you know what you are doing! ⚠️_